Elections & Voting

 For more information, please go to the following link;

-Nomination papers must be signed by not less than 100 nor more than 200 signatures of qualified registered voters of Auburn.
-The deadline to submit your nomination papers to the City Clerk is 4:30 P.M.
-Thursday, March 27, 2014 (75 days prior to the election per Auburn Charter).
+Nomination papers were signed by not less than 100 nor more than 200 qualified registered voters of Auburn.

 For more information, please contact Sue Clements-Dallaire, City Clerk at 333-6601, extension 1126.